Mohamed-Elesaily/DMA/README.md

 * Hady Ashraf

 ## issue
-Hardware isn't completed. it implement only one instruction at one time.
+Hardware isn't completed. it implements only one instruction at one time.